 Data related to the user profiles is kept for a maximum of 2 years after the user’s last login, after which the profile will be deactivated permanently.
 All personal information is then made anonymous.

-Data related to statistics and research purposes is kept for the entire duration of OLS.
-At the end of the contract, the Consortium UCL – ALTISSIA – CLL will hand over all information and data to the EACEA and not keep a copy of confidential information, documents and personal data in whatever format.
+Data related to statistics and research purposes is kept for the entire duration of the OLS initiative.
+At the end of the contract, the Consortium UCL – ALTISSIA – CLL will hand over all information and data to the EACEA and will not keep a copy of confidential information, documents and personal data in any format.
 The data remains solely for research and monitoring purposes, at the disposal of the EACEA, the European Commission, NAs and Erasmus+ sending/receiving institutions/organisations, Altissia on behalf of the Consortium UCL – ALTISSIA – CLL and other third parties under the authorisation of the Data Controller in an aggregated, anonymous format.

 6. Contact Information

 The data processing operations are under the responsibility of the Data Controller:

 Head of Unit A.2 – Erasmus +: Platforms, Skills and Innovation